OSGeo/OSGeoLive-doc/doc/overview/spatialite_overview.rst

 .. presentation-note
     SpatiaLite adds spatial functionality to the popular SQLite database.
-    SQLite is a self-contained, zero-administration, relational database, which can pre-built into applications without needing a database server.
+    SQLite is a self-contained, zero-administration, relational database, which can be pre-built into applications without needing a database server.
 Each SQLite data store is kept in one file, which can easily be copied between platforms and around the internet without complication.